jacrys/bshambaugh/README.md

 - 🔭 I’m currently working on ...

-## Authenticating an IoT device and having it write data to database
-### (while jumping from a LoRa Netowork to a Wifi Network)
+## Authenticating an IoT device and having it write data to database (while jumping from a LoRa Netowork to a Wifi Network)

 - Trying and failing and failing...
 Blinky Project 1 or Connecting a Single Channel LoRa Network to a WiFi Network https://github.com/bshambaugh/blinky_project_ede_code seeAlso:https://www.youtube.com/watch?v=bFr6qjkxKNQ

---- Trying and finding a saving website with esp8266shop!
-Blinky Project 2 or Connecting a Single Channel LoRa Network to a WiFi Network https://github.com/bshambaugh/LoRaToWiFiWebSocket5
+--- Trying and finding a saving website with esp8266shop! ,but still not authentication :( Blinky Project 2 or Connecting a Single Channel LoRa Network to a WiFi Network https://github.com/bshambaugh/LoRaToWiFiWebSocket5
 seeAlso: https://www.youtube.com/watch?v=OhYyUIJ2CHM

+### Authentication
 - (1) experimenting getting a cryptographic co-processor to sign messages: https://github.com/bshambaugh/getCryptoChipWorking7 couple this with (2) .
 seeAlso: https://www.youtube.com/watch?v=GNOPb5iGiQk